-If you are on the hunt for a backcountry ski pant, it is likely that you are looking for a pair that is an uninsulated shell that isn't very warm.
-It is for that purpose that the Recon Stretch Pants were designed, acting as a 3-layer shell that is intended to be worn with layers on cold days.
-Because of this, they scored low on the warmth metric—which can be a positive for those looking to set the skin track or simply prefer to use base layers for insulation on ski days.
+If you are on the hunt for a backcountry ski pants, you are likely looking for a pair that is an uninsulated shell that isn't very warm.
+It is for that purpose that the Recon Stretch Pant was designed, acting as a 3-layer shell that is intended to be worn with layers on cold days.
+Because of this, it scored low on the warmth metric—which can be a positive for those looking to set the skin track or simply prefer to use base layers for insulation on ski days.
 The relaxed fit of these pants lends them to layering underneath without restricting movement.

-The Recon Stretch Pants also come with a removable, built-in belt that allows for a customizable fit and a beacon-specific pocket with an internal clip that our ski touring testers like.
-They also come with RECCO technology that, while not meant to be used as a standalone snow safety measure, can assist in rescue endeavors at resorts.
-Overall, our testers found these pants to be fully-loaded with features that are actually useful and appreciated.
+The Recon Stretch Pant also comes with a removable, built-in belt that allows for a customizable fit and a beacon-specific pocket with an internal clip that our ski touring testers like.
+It also comes with RECCO technology that, while not meant to be used as a standalone snow safety measure, can assist in rescue endeavors at resorts.
+Overall, our testers found these pants to be fully loaded with features that are actually useful and appreciated.

-Compared to other products on the market, the Black Diamond Recon Stretch Pants are nicely priced for technical function.
-They performed well during our on-mountain testing and kept us comfortable throughout the process.
+Compared to other products on the market, the Black Diamond Recon Stretch Pant is nicely priced for technical function.
+It performed well during our on-mountain testing and kept us comfortable throughout the process.
 Technical pants usually cost much more than this pair.

-The women's Black Diamond Recon Stretch Pants are a great option for most backcountry skiers who also enjoy skiing in-bounds.
-Coming in at a price that doesn't break the bank, the Recon Stretch Pants provide comfort and functionality in most conditions.
-These pants have most features desired in a pair of technical pants, fully-loaded with a beacon-specific pocket, a removable, built-in belt, RECCO technology, and scuff guards and gaiters.
+The women's Black Diamond Recon Stretch Pant is a great option for most backcountry skiers who also enjoy skiing in-bounds.
+Coming in at a price that doesn't break the bank, the Recon Stretch Pant provides comfort and functionality in most conditions.
+These pants have most features desired in a pair of technical pants, fully-loaded with a beacon-specific pocket, a removable, built-in belt, RECCO technology, scuff guards, and gaiters.